Sandy takes down Huffington Post, Gawker websites

 New York-based Datagram offers server-hosting services, network and Web application support, and database administration.

-Sandy, which was especially imposing because of its wide-raging winds, brought a record surge of almost 14 feet to downtown Manhattan, well above the previous record of 10 feet during Hurricane Donna in 1960, the National Weather Service said.
+Sandy, which was especially imposing because of its wide-raging winds, brought a record surge of almost 14 feet (4.2 meters) to downtown Manhattan, well above the previous record of 10 feet (3 meters) during Hurricane Donna in 1960, the National Weather Service said.

 All Gawker Media websites, including Gizmodo and Lifehacker, were down.